circleci/circleci-docs/jekyll/_cci2/contexts.md

 description: "Secured, cross-project resources"
 categories: [configuring-jobs]
 order: 41
+hide: true
 ---

-**NOTE:** As of July 2017 Contexts are launched in their MVP state.
-Some future features of Contexts are called out below as "Coming Soon".
+**NOTE:** Contexts are a feature under development.
+This document is being released early to give you a preview and solicit feedback.
 We encourage your feedback either on [our Discuss forum](https://discuss.circleci.com/t/contexts-feedback/13908) or in the Pull Request for this document.

 <hr>